Berkanktk/CyberSecurity/More/Nmap/README.md

 > Note, there is now a better and much faster alternative to nmap called [rustscan](https://github.com/RustScan/RustScan).

 ## RustScan
+RustScan is the modern day port scanner.
+It is capable of scanning targets in less than a second, extensible scripting language allowing you to write scripts in Python, and more.

 For Kali, first install Rust and Cargo
 ```bash
 curl https://sh.rustup.rs -sSf | sh